SigfridoCorradi/metaRAG/README.md

         *   ChromaDB returns the most similar document chunks matching the filter.
         *   The text content of the retrieved chunks is compiled into a single context string.
         *   The `ollama` client is called again, this time with the language-specific LLM, providing the compiled context and the original query.
 The LLM then generates a response based *only* the context provided.
-        *   The generated answer and the details of the retrieved context items (including their deserialized metadata) are structured into the `metaRAG_AskResponse_Data` Pydantic model, wrapped in an `metaRAG_Ask_Api_Response`, and returned by the FastAPI endpoint.
+        *   The generated answer and the details of the retrieved context items (including their deserialized metadata) are structured into the `PydanticModel_AskResponse_Data` Pydantic model, wrapped in an `PydanticModel_Ask_Api_Response`, and returned by the FastAPI endpoint.

 ## Features